-The supply of the urethra feminina takes place through the Corpus spongiosum urethrae which designates the plexus located there.
+The supply of the female urethra takes place through the Corpus spongiosum urethrae, which designate the plexus.

 The male urethra has an average length of 20–25 cm.
-It starts at the Ostium urethrae internum and ends at the end of the Glans penis, the Ostium urethrae externum.
+It starts at the Ostium urethrae internum and ends at the Glans penis, the Ostium urethrae externum.
 Its task is, besides the passing of urine, the transport of seminal fluid.

-- Pars prostatica: inside the prostate, about 4 cm long
+- Pars prostatica: inside the prostate, approx. 4 cm long

-- Pars membranosa: runs about 2 cm through the Diaphragma urogenitale (above: M. sphincter urethrae, below Ampulla urethrae)
+- Pars membranosa: runs about 2 cm through the Diaphragma urogenitale (above: Musculus sphincter urethrae, below Ampulla urethrae)

-The urethra passes 2 curvatures on its course.
-On one hand, is the Curvatura infrapubica between the Pars membrana and the Pars spongiosa and on the other hand, is the Curvatura prepubica between the proximal and distal area of the Pars spongiosa.
+The urethra passes two curvatures on its course The Curvatura infrapubica is between the Pars membrana and the Pars spongiosa.
+The Curvatura prepubica is between the proximal and distal area of the Pars spongiosa.

 Additionally, the urethra narrows and widens in three different places: